 Posted by Dallas Wolf in Atonement Theory (series) on July 11, 2014

 “Anselm used the analogy of Medieval Feudal society to illustrate his theory.”

 The Recapitulation Theory is another variation of the “Christus Victor” model and also dates to the very early Church.
-In the recapitulation view of the atonement, Christ is seen as the new Adam who succeeds where Adam failed.
+In the recapitulation view of the atonement, Christ is seen as the new Adam who succeeds where the first Adam failed.
 Christ undoes the wrong that Adam did and, because of his union with humanity, leads humankind on to union with God and eternal life.
 This theory is found throughout the writings of the early Church Fathers.
 Athanasius of Alexandria (c.
 296–373), the hero of the Council of Nicaea in AD 325, wrote the classic treatise On The Incarnation of the Logos in AD 318 which explains the overall Recapitulation view very well.

 The “Christus Victor” Theory and its variants dominated Christian theology for a thousand years until Anselm of Canterbury moved the Latin West toward the “Satisfaction” theory in the 11th century.